sohang3112/sohang3112.github.io/_posts/2024-3-10-blood-sweat-and-pixels-book-review.md

 layout: post
 title: Blood, Sweat and Pixels (Book Review)
 subtitle: A Glimpse behind the scenes of Video Games
+image: /images/blood_sweat_pixels_book.jpg
-keywords: blood sweat and pixels, Jason Schreier, book review, video games, software development, programming, game development, behind the scenes, game development process, game development industry
+tags: blood sweat and pixels, Jason Schreier, book review, video games, software development, programming, game development, behind the scenes, game development process, game development industry
 ---

 A  while ago, I came across the book [Blood, Sweat and Pixels](https://www.goodreads.com/book/show/34376766-blood-sweat-and-pixels), which is a fascinating glimpse inside the world of video game development.
 I am not a video game player, but I *am* a Software Engineer, so I could relate to many of the development aspects & difficulties.
 Especially the grind and unrealistic deadlines were relatable for me, as I have also sometimes had to work with tight deadlines, though thankfully much less than was portrayed in this book about the development of video games.